CSCfi/csc-user-guide/docs/support/tutorials/env-guide/linux-bash-scripts.md

        commands
     fi

-You can use operands, listed in table 2.11, in the condition statements of *if* and *while* commands.
+You can use operands, listed in table below, in the condition statements of *if* and *while* commands.
 Note, that *bash* uses different conditional statements for *strings* and *integers*.
 For example the equality of *<span style="font-weight: normal">strings</span>* is tested